Oracle Cloud Infrastructure Identity and Access Management (IAM)

 USER

 An individual employee or system that needs to manage or use your company's Oracle Cloud Infrastructure resources.
-Users might need to launch instances, manage remote disks, work with your virtual cloud network, etc. End users of your application aren't typically IAM users.
-Users have one or more IAM credentials (see User Credentials).
+Users might need to launch instances, manage remote disks, work with your virtual cloud network, and so on.
+End users of your application aren't typically IAM users.
+Users have one or more IAM credentials (see Working with User Credentials).

 There are a number of components that have to be activated in order to use them.
 You can also deactivate them when required.